pataraco/hagowebap/README.md

         - Security group allows HTTP/HTTPS traffic from all
     - ACM to manage SSL/TLS certificates for the web app
     - Route 53 to configure DNS with alias record to the ALB
-  - CI/CD
+  - VCS/CI/CD
-    - CI: git (GitHub or CodeCommit)
+    - VCS: git (GitHub or CodeCommit)
       - manage the application and infrastructure code.
       - With separate environment branches, e.g. dev, staging, prod
       - Test and promote from dev -> prod.
       - Feature branches used to test and submit PR’s.
       - PR’s merged on to specific branches and ultimately to prod/master for deployments
-    - CD: Jenkins/Jenkinsfile (or CodeBuild/CodeDeploy)
+    - CI/CD: CodeBuild/CodeDeploy/CodePipeline
       - configured to watch the code repo pushes/merges to prod/master branch
         - Or GitHub hooks to start Jenkins builds
       - Performs tests and deploy.
       - Tests can be automated or manual prompting for authorization to deploy.
       - Deployment by updating EC2 launch templates/configs and performing autoscaling rolling update

-### Solution 2 (with containerization - specifically kubernetes):
+### Solution 2: Containerization

 Similar to above design above, with the following exceptions

+  - Infrastructure (Cloud)
+    - Provisioner: Terraform
+  - Uses Kubernetes
   - Use EKS to deploy kubernetes master nodes
+  - Dynamic scaling of worker nodes handled by Fargate
   - k8s: Use “cluster-autoscaler” and horizontal pod autoscaler (hpa) to create the AWS auto scaling group and dynamically scale pods and worker nodes
-  - k8s: Use “alb-ingress-controller” k8s deployment to deploy the AWS ALB which will front the k8s worker nodes
+  - k8s: Use “alb-ingress-controller” k8s deployment to deploy the AWS ALB which will front the Fargate k8s worker nodes
+  - VCS/CI/CD
+    - VCS: git (GitHub)
+    - CI/CD: Jenkins/Jenkinsfile
     - Jenkins to pull/test code and build/push images to a container repo (ECR/Docker Hub).
 Then if/when ready/approved to deploy, update the images of the web app k8s deployments and specify a rolling deployment.

-### Solution 3 (with containerization - AWS Fargate):
+### Solution 3: Serverless

-  - Mostly the same as Solution 2, just replace all kubernetes components with ECS/Fargate
-  - Create the ALB as in Solution 1 to front the Fargate instances
-  - Dynamic scaling of worker nodes handled by Fargate
-  - Jenkins would update ECS task definitions for deployments
+Similar to above design above, with the following exceptions

+  - Infrastructure (Cloud)
+    - Provisioner: CloudFormation
+  - Uses Serverless to deploy AWS REST API Gateway and associated AWS Lambda functions